Wireless Set No. 19

 The Wireless Set No. 19 was a Second World War mobile radio transceiver designed for use by armoured troops of the British Army.
 First introduced in 1940, the No. 19 began to replace the pre-war Wireless Set No. 11.
 Two modified versions were introduced, Mk.
 II in 1941 and Mk.
 III in 1942.
 An improved version from Canada was introduced in 1942 for use primarily with other forces.
 In British service, the No. 19 was replaced in the post-war era by the Larkspur radio system.
-Canadian-built No. 19's saw continued service for many years with a variety of users.
+Canadian-built No. 19s saw continued service for many years with a variety of users.

 Purpose

 Designed for use in tanks and armoured vehicles, the radio provided three communication channels: